 Egyptian Rat Screw Rules

 Egyptian Rat Screw is a an easy card game that combines simple gameplay with quick reactions.
 Players take turns placing cards into a central pile, but the key to winning is recognizing special card patterns and slapping the pile faster than everyone else.
+How do the rules work?
+We're here to help!

 Created By Adam Davis Fernsby